WebView-CG/charter/charter.md

 Meetings may be restricted to Community Group participants, but a public summary or minutes must be posted to the group's public mailing list, or to a GitHub issue if the group uses GitHub.

+## Decision Process
+This group will seek to make decisions where there is consensus.
+Actions/proposals that require consensus should be proposed publicly on the group's mailing list.
+The chairs should provide ample time for participants to voice concern (7+ days).

+If there is no opposition, the action/proposal will proceed.

+If there is sustained opposition without changes to the issue, and the proposer still wishes to proceed, the Chairs will hold an approval vote in the Community Group.
+Each organisation will have one vote.
+This is only to be used as a last resort if consensus can’t be reached and no progress is being made.
+Generally an approval vote requires a simple majority, though amendments to the Charter will require a two-thirds majority.

+Any decisions reached at any meeting are tentative and should be recorded in a GitHub Issue for groups that use GitHub and otherwise on the group's public mail list.
+Any group participant may object to a decision reached at an online or in-person meeting within 7 days of publication of the decision provided that they include clear technical reasons for their objection.
+The Chairs will facilitate discussion to try to resolve the objection according to this decision process.

+It is the Chairs' responsibility to ensure that the decision process is fair, respects the consensus of the CG, and does not unreasonably favour or discriminate against any group participant or their employer.

 ## Amendments to this Charter

-The group chairs can propose the group adopts an amended charter, editing the text using the Decision Process described above.
+The group chairs can propose the group adopts an amended charter, editing the text using the [Decision Process described above](#decision-process).
 The decision on whether to adopt the amended charter is made by conducting a 30-day vote on the proposed new charter.
 The new charter, if approved, takes effect on either the proposed date in the charter itself, or 7 days after the result of the election is announced, whichever is later.
 A new charter must receive 2/3 of the votes cast in the approval vote to pass.
 The group may make simple corrections to the charter such as deliverable dates by the regular group decision process rather than this charter amendment process.
 The group will use the amendment process for any substantive changes to the goals, scope, deliverables, decision process or rules for amending the charter.